AdrianBronder/NetApp-ONTAP-Testplan/README.md

 # Introduction
-This repository contains Ansible artifacts (inventories, vars, playbooks...) for executing test and demos against ONTAP automatically.
+This repository contains Ansible artifacts (inventories, vars, playbooks...) for executing tests and demos against ONTAP automatically.
-They can be used out of the box in Lab on Demand or tuned to any other environment
+They can be used out of the box in Lab on Demand or - by adjusting varaibles - in any other environment.

 # Quick Start with Lab on Demand